nmakes/ds/README.md

 ###Crash Course:

 The list indexing starts from 0.
 Initially, the list will have 0 elements and the head and the tail will point to null.

+Throughout the documentation, 'element' means a data element - the real data which is wrapped inside a node of the linked list.

 Let's dive into the code rightaway.

+###Initialising the list:

 First, let's initialize an empty list called _list_ :

 	List <int> list;

+All this did was created an empty linked list, whose head and tail pointers point to NULL.
+We will see the uses of the head and tail later.

 ###Adding elements to the list: